jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### tap

-Fired when this component receives a `tap` event.
+Fired when this component receives a `touchend` event with only one touch.
+The `tap` event is cancelled when the current touch moves more than `10` pixels.

 -----

 ### tapstart

-Fired when this component receives a `tapstart` event.
+Fired when this component receives a `touchstart` event with only one touch.

 -----

 ### tapmove

-Fired when this component receives a `tapmove` event.
+Fired when this component receives a `touchmove` event with only one touch.

 -----

 ### tapend

-Fired when this component receives a `tapend` event.
+Fired when this component receives a `touchend` event with only one touch.

 -----

 ### touchstart

-Fired when this component receives a `touchstart` event.
+Fired when this component receives a standard `touchstart` event.

 -----

 ### touchmove

-Fired when this component receives a `touchmove` event.
+Fired when this component receives a standard `touchmove` event.

 -----

 ### touchend

-Fired when this component receives a `touchend` event.
+Fired when this component receives a standard `touchend` event.

 -----